rzfzr/toboard-extension/README.md

     - [ ] Total per {duration} (default per week)
     - [ ] Average per {duration0} in {duration1} (0<1)
     - [ ] Average per entry in {duration}

+- [ ] Add popup elements
 - [ ] Add Option to Export and Import all options as JSON
+- [ ] Add responsiveness to layout
+- [ ] Drag and drop elements